wp-plugins/wp-meetup/README.txt

 3. Visit the options page located at Settings -> WP Meetup and follow the instructions.
 4. To include the event calendar on a page, create a new page and in the content editor, enter `[wp-meetup-calendar]` where you want the calendar to appear on the page.
 5. To include a variable number of months on the event calender, use shortcode, e.g. `[wp-meetup-calendar number_of_months='4']` by default the calender displays two months (the current, and the next).
 6. Starting with version 1.5.0, you now have the ability to show any number of previous and future events!
 Try, for example, [wp-meetup-calendar start_month=-2 end_month=2].
 This will show a total of 4 months (2 previous months, and the next 2 months, all relative to the current month).
 Play around with it, it's great to be able to have this variable calendar showing!

+Note: With version 2.0.0, shortcodes where added, e.g. `[meetup-calendar]` by default displays only the current month.
+The ability to display multiple months still exists, e.g. `[meetup-calendar past=1 future=2]` will display 4 months (1 previous month, the current month, and the next 2 months).

 **Important: If you're upgrading from a version prior to 1.2, make sure to disable the plugin and re-enable it.**